datashelter/documentation/docs/introduction.md

 ### Where do you store my data ?

 At Datashelter, we prioritize the security and sovereignty of your data.
-That's why we exclusively store your files in France 🇫🇷 - currently leveraging OVH Object Storage, a trusted and reliable S3-compatible solution.
+That's why we exclusively store your files in Europe - currently leveraging OVH Object Storage, a trusted and reliable S3-compatible solution.

 Our ambition is to become a sovereign European 🇪🇺 alternative solution for data backup.
 We aim to provide an interface between your servers - whether they're dedicated, VPS, or on-premise - and object storage.